Bentechy66/sugarizer/docs/tutorial_step5.md

 	document.getElementById("user").innerHTML = "<h1>"+webL10n.get("Played", {name:currentenv.user.name})+"</h1>";

 One point however: we need to wait to initialize strings that the `locale.ini` is read.
-It's possible because the webL10n framework raise a new `localized` event on the window when the language is ready.
+This is possible because the webL10n framework raises a new `localized` event on the window when the language is ready.

 So we will now initialize the welcome message in the `localized` event listener like that, in the end of the require function of `activity/activity.js` file: